dustinpfister/blog_posts/_posts/js-array-find.md

 // be in order based on the conditions in the sorter function console.log(a); // [ 37, 12, 3, 3, 2, 0, 0, -7 ]
 ```

+This way I am sorting the whole array so that it is in order with respect to the condition in which I want to find something, rather than just getting the first match from left to right which would be the case when just using the array find method by itself.

 ## 3 - Conclusion